Artifacts¶

 // const listFilesTool = new FunctionTool({ func: listUserFiles });

-These context methods provide a convenient and consistent way to manage binary data persistence within ADK, regardless of the chosen backend storage implementation (InMemoryArtifactService
+These context methods provide a convenient and consistent way to manage binary data persistence within ADK, regardless of the chosen backend storage implementation (InMemoryArtifactService or other cloud storage services).

 Available Implementations¶

-interface, offering different storage backends suitable for various development stages and deployment needs.
-These implementations handle the details of storing, versioning, and retrieving artifact data based on the appName
+ADK provides concrete implementations of the BaseArtifactService interface, offering different storage backends suitable for various development stages and deployment needs.
+These implementations handle the details of storing, versioning, and retrieving artifact data based on the appName, userId, sessionId, and filename (including the user: namespace prefix).

 InMemoryArtifactService¶